 - A. New installations of AE open bushing transformers in fenced enclosures shall not be approved.
-Existing installations with this style of service shall be changed to pad-mounted transformer service if the Customer's service is enlarged or modified (see 1.5.2.6). - B. Conversion to pad-mounted transformer service shall also conform to the following conditions: - 1.
-The Customer shall furnish and install the concrete pad and conduit system in accordance with a design provided by AE Design.
+Existing installations with this style of service shall be changed to pad-mounted transformer service if the Customer's service is enlarged or modified (see 1.5.2.6). - B. Conversion to pad-mounted transformer service shall also conform to the following conditions: - The Customer shall furnish and install the concrete pad and conduit system in accordance with a design provided by AE Design.
 This includes: - a.
 Pull-boxes and/or manholes, load bearing or nonbearing, at the base of the pole - b.
 Stub-up from the pull-box and/or manhole to pole - c.
-First 10-foot section of riser conduit (rigid metal) up the pole. - 2.
-AE shall furnish and install the primary conductor from AE's riser pole to the transformer. - 3.
+First 10-foot section of riser conduit (rigid metal) up the pole. - AE shall furnish and install the primary conductor from AE's riser pole to the transformer. - 3.
 AE shall furnish and install the transformers. - 4.
 The Customer shall furnish and install the service-entrance conductors to the secondary bushings of the AE transformer(s).

-1.5.2.9 Secondary Voltage Service to Multiple-Meter/Shell Commercial Buildings disconnects and meters grouped in a common location on the exterior finished surface of the building or structure after and adjacent to the service distribution enclosure.
+1.5.2.9 Secondary Voltage Service to Multiple-Meter/Shell Commercial Buildings

+A. Service Disconnects and Meters.
+All multiple-meter/shell buildings shall have all service disconnects and meters grouped in a common location on the exterior finished surface of the building or structure after and adjacent to the service distribution enclosure.
 All - meters and disconnects shall be permanently sequentially marked, in order for each respective occupancy or unit.
 Each meter shall have a service disconnect consisting of one fused switch or circuit breaker.